EdensHand/Moible_Term_Project/README.md

-# Project Title
+# Touchalytics

 ## Authors
 - Mac Tully (wuj591)
 - Alejandro White (ptk406)

+---

 ## Project Overview

-This project is a mobile application that integrates an Android app with Firebase for data storage and retrieval, while a Python backend is used for processing and additional functionality.
-The app allows users to interact with a specific feature, collect data, and store it in a Firebase Realtime Database.
-The backend handles complex tasks and provides APIs for the app to communicate with.
+This project is a mobile application that integrates an Android app with Firebase for data storage, while a Python backend is used to access the stored data in the Firebase database.
+The app allows users to log in with a username and record directional swipes, then store the user's swiping data in a Firebase Realtime Database.
+The backend handles admin retreval of the swipe data by user and prints out the requested data in redable format to the console.

+---

 ## Android App

 ### Workflow
-The Android app follows a **news page** workflow where users can swipe through various news items, each with an image and title.
-Users swipe left or right to compare articles or images, providing feedback through their gestures.
+The app follows a simple login-to-gesture workflow:
+1. The user enters a username in the **LoginActivity**.
+2. Upon successful login, the app proceeds to the **MainActivity**, where users can swipe on the screen.
+3. The swipe gestures are tracked and sent to Firebase for storage.

 ### Swipe Gesture Implementation
-The swipe gesture is implemented using the `GestureDetector` class in Android.
-This class allows detecting both simple swipes and gestures across the app's user interface.
-We added specific logic to handle left or right swipe actions, triggering events such as moving to the next or previous news article.
+In the `MainActivity`, swipe gestures are detected using `OnTouchListener`.
+When the user swipes on the screen:
+- **Swipe Direction**: The direction of the swipe (up, down, left, right) is calculated based on the difference between the initial touch coordinates and the final coordinates.
+- **Swipe Duration**: The time taken to complete the swipe is recorded by calculating the difference between the start and end times of the swipe.

-Steps to implement swipe gestures:
+#### Steps to Implement Swipe Gestures:
-1. **Set up GestureDetector**: Create a custom `GestureDetector.OnGestureListener` to detect swipe events.
-2. **Attach to UI component**: Attach this gesture listener to the `RecyclerView` or relevant UI components.
-3. **Handle swipe actions**: Depending on the swipe direction (left or right), the app transitions to the next or previous item.
+1. **Track Touch Events**: The `onTouch` method is implemented to capture `ACTION_DOWN`, `ACTION_MOVE`, and `ACTION_UP` events.
+2. **Calculate Direction**: The swipe direction is determined by comparing the horizontal (`x`) and vertical (`y`) movement.
+3. **Send Data to Firebase**: After a swipe is completed, the swipe data (direction, duration, timestamp) is stored in Firebase under the user's username.

 ### Challenges
-- **Handling swipe accuracy**: Ensuring the swipe gestures were responsive and consistent across different screen sizes posed a challenge, especially with varying sensitivities in different devices.
-- **UI performance**: Ensuring smooth transitions between items while maintaining UI performance required optimizations.
+- **Finding appropiate Data Structure**: `ArrayList` works great to store swipe data on device, but not compadable with Firebase.
+Once data is ready to send, `ArrayList` converted to `hashmap` for ease of Firebase data storage.
+- **Firebase Connectivity**: Implementing appropiate and combatible libaries, versions, and meathods to succesffully and reliably connect to the Firebase took significant trial and error.
+Generative AI assisted in the troubleshooting of `sendSwipeDataToFirebase`.

 #### How to Run:
-1. Clone the repository.
+1. Clone the repository.  **OR**  Unzip `touchalytics-android-proj-ptk406-wuj591.zip` into Android Studio environment.
-2. Open the project in Android Studio.
+2. Open the project in **Android Studio**.
-3. Build and run the app on an Android emulator or device.
+3. Build and run the app on an Android emulator or physical device running at least Android 15.0 (API 35).

-4. Ensure necessary permissions are granted (e.g., internet access for Firebase).
+---

 ## Firebase Database

 ### Data Points Captured
-For each swipe gesture, the app captures the following data points:
+For each swipe gesture the app captures, Firebase stores the data as:
 - **User ID**: Identifies the user performing the action.
-- **Swipe Direction**: Indicates whether the user swiped left or right.
+  - **Swipe Direction**: Indicates whether the user swiped Up, Down, Left, or Right.
+  - **Swipe Duration**: How long in milliseconds since the finger pressed down onto the screen, until it was released.
   - **Timestamp**: Records the time when the swipe occurred.

-- **Article/Item ID**: Tracks which article or image was swiped.
+---

 ## Python Backend

 ### Function
-The Python backend serves as the processing engine for the app, handling complex data analysis, user behavior insights, and API interactions with both the app and Firebase.
-It also processes data from the Firebase Realtime Database and performs tasks such as:
-- **Data Analysis**: Analyzing swipe behavior and patterns.
-- **API Endpoints**: Exposing RESTful APIs for the Android app to interact with.
-- **Firebase Interaction**: Retrieving and updating data in Firebase based on app interactions.
+The Python backend is used to retrieve and display swipe data stored in Firebase.
+It allows an admin to enter a username and fetch all recorded swipes associated with that user, sorting them in descending order based on their timestamp.

 ### How to Run:
-1. Clone the repository.
+1. Ensure you have Python installed (version 3.10 or later).
-2. Set up a Python environment and install the required dependencies using: pip install -r requirements.txt
+2. Install the required dependencies by running: `pip install firebase-admin`.
-3. Configure the Firebase credentials by downloading the `google-services.json` file and placing it in the backend directory.
+3. Place the Firebase service account JSON file `touchalytics-27705-firebase-adminsdk-fbsvc-faa52519b1.json` in the same directory as the Python script.
-4. Run the server using: python app.py
+4. Run the script: `python3 backend.py`.